Purchases made through links may earn us a small commission, at no extra cost to you, and help support this website. Thank you!

 Thun is a picturesque town located at the lower end of Lake Thun, with the historic city centre situated near the Aare river.

-I had an enjoyable afternoon strolling past the riverside restaurants and cafes and admiring the covered wooden bridges, but I really fell in love with Thun’s skyline.
+I had an enjoyable afternoon strolling past the riverside restaurants and admiring the covered wooden bridges, but I really fell in love with Thun’s skyline.
 Standing above the Old Town is the medieval Thun Castle, its prominent turrets offering fine views of the town, lake, and surrounding mountains.

 As pretty as Thun is, my favourite experience was the “after-work cruise” on the Blümlisalp paddle steamer.
 Even with the rain and approaching darkness, the vivid blue water of Lake Thun shimmered brightly.
 I was super excited to sail past Oberhofen Castle, since I’ve long admired photographs of it.